taitep/ember-arch/spec.md

-This is the spec for a 16-bit CPU that im working on called Ember.
+This is the spec for a 16-bit CPU/ISA that im working on called Ember.

 The default byte order of the CPU is Little Endian, including in instructions.

+Ember is a Von Neumann architecture, meaning the program and data memory share the same address space.

 # Instructions